amodpatil1/ADAPT/README.md

 > :memo: **Note:** Repository named as **"adapt_obj"**.
 ### [Infrastructre](https://git.hs-coburg.de/ADAPT/adapt_inf)
+This component outlines how parking spots are autonomously selected, communicated to the User Interface (UI), transmitted to the infrastructure, and updated for vehicle access.
+By understanding these processes, stakeholders gain insight into our system's functionality and architecture.
 ## Component Interface
 | In/Out  | Topic Name                        | Message Type | Description                          |
 |---------|-----------------------------------|--------------|--------------------------------------|